 During their expedition to the South Pole, the Robert and Barney Swan were powered solely by renewables from some of the world’s most technologically advanced companies like NASA, Shell and Patagonia.
 While NASA provided a state-of-the-art solar-powered ice melter, Patagonia supplied technical clothing for extreme conditions and Shell delivered advanced biofuels.

-By only using renewable sources of energy, Robert and Barney will be able to cook and keep warm in temperatures as low as minus 40°C as they trek through some of the most inhospitable terrain on Earth.
-“We have planned for every scenario but our main contingency for when we’re in an Antarctic blizzard and I can’t see my hand in front of me is the advanced biofuels, which will keep us warm, comfortable and most importantly, safe,” said Robert.
+By using only these sources of energy, Robert and Barney were able to cook and keep warm in temperatures as low as minus 40C (-40F) as they trekked through some of the most inhospitable terrain on Earth.
+“We planned for every scenario, but our main contingency for when we’re in an Antarctic blizzard and I can’t see my hand in front of me is the advanced biofuels, which keep us warm, comfortable and most importantly, safe,” said Robert.

-As a life-long explorer, Robert is passionate about caring for the environment.
-When asked what’s left to explore he’s said, “the greatest exploration left is our ability as humans to learn how to live on the earth sustainably.”
+As a life-long explorer, Robert also shares this passion about environmentalism.
+When asked what’s left to explore, he added that “the greatest exploration left is our ability as humans to learn how to live on the earth sustainably”.

 Trace the Swans’ incredible journey through this immersive, interactive web map.
 It’s one of very few Antarctica tracking maps that uses satellite imagery.
 Plus, it’s geographically accurate, in real-time, and in ultra high-resolution.